Louder Than You Think Review: Devastatingly Human

 Back in the 1980s, Stockton, California was a very unsafe place.
 “No one wanted to live there,” drummer Gary Young tells us, a few minutes into Jed I. Rosenberg’s documentary Louder Than You Think.
 It was a dangerous city with plenty of criminals, drug dealers, and thieves – “a valley with no way to get out.
 People were pissed off, so they made music,” which is exactly what Gary did.
 When teenage guitarists Stephen Malkmus and Scott Kannberg approached the older Young to record an album in his DIY recording studio (from which the film takes its name), Gary decided to help them out, and played the drums for the recording.
 But Gary’s was no ordinary recording studio, and Pavement turned out to be no ordinary band.
 Little did the three musicians know that they would radically change the lo-fi indie music scene.

 Historical musicologist Adam Harper describes Pavement as “one of the first bands that gave a whole generation its sound,” and its influence on indie rock is undeniable.
 Not long into the movie, we learn that what made the band different was that, in their case, lo-fi didn’t mean low-quality.
 Yes, their recordings were imperfect because their home recording system, but the craziness was completely deliberate, with noise and distortion put in as a “conscious strategy” to craft a certain kind of sound.
-And behind most of it was drummer Gary Young himself, the man whose unusual habits and disrupting antics drew more attention to the band, ultimately putting Pavement on the map and, eventually, causing its undoing.
+And among the many things that helped make it what it is was their first drummer, Gary Young, the man who would eventually become known for his unusual habits and disrupting antics.

 The way you’ll experience the film probably depends on how much you already know about Pavement.
 Personally, I’ve always been a fan of their music, but I didn’t know how influential they really were and why.
 Louder Than You Think gives us compelling insight into the production process behind their albums as well as the lo-fi indie genre as a whole.